The Dental Industry Is Bouncing Back

 Dental-Industry

 The week of March 8 seems like a lifetime ago.
 That week was, more or less, the last one in the U.S. where things still felt “normal.”
-It was certainly a completely different business environment, with dental and other retail healthcare practices – including veterinary, optometry and chiropractic – no different from restaurants, retail outlets and other small businesses in feeling the steep revenue drop-off since then.
+It was certainly a completely different business environment, with dental and other retail healthcare practices.
+This includes veterinary, optometry, and chiropractic.
+They were no different from restaurants, retail outlets, and other small businesses in feeling the steep revenue drop-off since then.

-Among the healthcare industry, dental practices have felt an acute revenue hit since they were not initially considered an essential service.
-Because of this designation and the shelter in place orders keeping people away, the day-to-day services of check-ups, cleanings, cavity fillings and everything else not considered an imminent health risk came to a virtual standstill until only just recently.
+In the healthcare industry, dental practices have felt an acute revenue hit since they were not initially considered an essential service.
+Because of this designation and the shelter in place orders keeping people away, the day-to-day services of check-ups, cleanings, and cavity fillings virtually stopped.
+Everything else not considered an imminent health risk came to a standstill until just recently.
 With revenue grinding to a halt, most dental practices had to furlough their employees or lay them off.

 Data from my company’s COVID-19 “Rebound Map” details the catastrophic drop in production and visits (~80%) compared to pre-crisis levels.